-I love making special drinks for the kids over the holidays and especially for New Year’s eve.
-When the adults are celebrating with wine or cocktails, it’s nice to have a non alcoholic drink option.
-And this Cranberry Cosmo Mocktail is perfect for kids or anyone looking for a holiday drink without alcohol.
+I love making special drinks for the kids over the holidays and especially for New Year's eve.
+When the adults are celebrating with wine or cocktails, it's nice to have a non-alcoholic drink option.
+This Cranberry Cosmopolitan Mocktail is perfect for kids or anyone looking for a holiday drink without alcohol.

 The Cosmopolitan aka Cosmo was all the rage in the 90's, really shooting to stardom with the popularity of the television show "Sex and the City," which I have to admit, I was never a huge fan of.
 But, it totally popularized the Cranberry Cosmo, of which I am a HUGE fan!
 Interestingly, the Cosmopolitan drink made a significant impact on how we approach drinking and cocktail culture in general.
 Much of the high-end cocktail culture we encounter today with drinks so complex only a mixologist can recreate them, can be attributed to the simplicity of the Cosmo era.

 Then bartenders began to hate the Cosmopolitan for the same reasons they loved it when it was first created; it was too simple.
-They wanted to challenge people with flavors and textures, not simply make them a drink that was easy swill or worse yet… easy to make at home!
-You can read more about that HERE.
+They wanted to challenge people with flavors and textures, not simply make them a drink that was easy swill or worse yet... easy to make at home!
+You can read more about the birth of craft cocktail culture HERE.

-Mocktails are a great way to enjoy a special drink with your kids, if you don’t drink, are avoiding alcohol or just want to enjoy a refreshing non alcoholic beverage.
-And if you are looking for more holiday mocktail recipes ideas then give this Shirley Temple a try!
+Mocktails are a great way to enjoy a special drink with your kids, if you don't drink, are avoiding alcohol or just want to enjoy a refreshing non alcoholic beverage.
+It's also the perfect drink for bridal showers, baby showers or simply for happy hour!